tonjakae/Pewlett-Hackard-Analysis/README.md

 ## Summary:
-How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+### How many roles will need to be filled as the "silver tsunami" begins to make an impact?
-  - As the “silver tsunami” begins to make an impact, 42,929 roles will need to be filled in the current or near future.
+  - There are 42, 929 roles that will need to be filled once the “silver tsunami” begins to make an impact.

-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
-  - Currently there are 1,549 retirement-ready employees in the _departments to mentor the next generation of Pewlett Hackard employees.
-As there are 41,380 who are eligible for retirement now.
-Between these two groups there is a possiblity that there will be enough employees to the next generation depending on how many would be willing to do so.
-If there are some that are eligible to retire now willing to come and mentor on a part-time basis, possibly mentor more than one employee at once than this could help lessen the need for concern.
+  - No, currently there are 1,549 retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees.